 This request draws lines between each pair of points (point[i], point[i+1]).
 The lines are drawn in the order listed.
-The lines join correctly at all intermediate points, and if the first and last points coincide, the first and last lines also join correctly.
+The lines join correctly at all intermediate points, and if the first and last points

 For any given line, no pixel is drawn more than once.
 If thin (zero line-width) lines intersect, the intersecting pixels are drawn multiple times.
 If wide lines intersect, the intersecting pixels are drawn only once, as though the entire PolyLine were a single filled shape.